Bullet to Beijing: Plot

-Harry Palmer (Michael Caine) is forced into early retirement from MI5.
+Harry Palmer is forced into early retirement from MI5.
 He receives a telephone call offering a mysterious job opportunity.

-Harry flies to St. Petersburg, Russia, where he is met by Nikolai (Jason Connery).
-They are followed and shot at by Chechens, before Nick (as Harry insists on calling him) and Natasha (Mia Sara) can deliver Harry to his potential employer, Alex (Michael Gambon).
+Later he is given an air ticket to Saint Petersburg and on arrival is met by a young man named Nikolai.
+They are followed and shot at by Chechens, before Nick (as Harry insists on calling him) and Natasha can deliver Harry to his potential employer, Alex.
 Alex tells Harry that a deadly binary biological weapon called Alorex has been stolen; he wants Harry to find it.
 Harry cannot turn down the pay: $250,000.

-Louis (John Dunn-Hill), one of his old contacts, tells him that the Alorex will be on a train, the Bullet to Beijing.
-Ex-KGB Colonel Gradsky (Lev Prygunov) and his men are also passengers, as are Nick, Natasha and Craig Warner (Michael Sarrazin), yet another unemployed spy, this time formerly with the CIA.
+Louis, one of his old contacts, tells him that the Alorex will be on a train, the Bullet to Beijing.
+Ex-KGB Colonel Gradsky and his men are also passengers, as are Nick, Natasha and Craig Warner, yet another unemployed spy, this time formerly with the CIA.
 When Harry and Nick try to find out what is in the crate Gradsky is transporting to the North Korean embassy, Gradsky (as a professional courtesy) merely has them thrown off the train.
-Conveniently, though they are in Siberia, there is an airport nearby, and they are able to board a crowded, ramshackle Aeroflot Antonov An-30 aircraft.
+Conveniently, though they are in Siberia, there is an airport nearby and they are able to board a crowded, ramshackle Aeroflot aircraft.
 Though the plane runs out of fuel and has to set down 300 miles from the train's next stop, Harry and Nick just barely manage to get back aboard the Bullet.